Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
-The proposed study will design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.The study will compare cost, horse power, city or highway fuel efficiency, and maintenance cost.
+The proposed study will design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.The study will compare horse power, top speed, handling, and braking.

-The metrics that will be tested are:
+### The metrics that will be tested are:
-      •	Cost of different vehicle types by manufacturer
-      •	Mileage

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+      * Acceleration 0-60 times
+      * Slalom time
+      * Brake testing - start speed and brake distance

+### Hypothesis
+What attributes affect vehicle performance the most?

+Hypothesis - If horse power, top speed, handling and breaking are related to vehicle performance, the higher the values across all variables, the better the vehicle performance.

+Null Hypothesis - While all of these variables effect vehicle performance, horse power has the least amount of effect.

+Alternative Hypothesis - All of these variables determine vehicle performance with varying degrees of effect based on different vehicle weights.

+### Data Needed for Test

+      * Brake testing data by vehicle weight
+      * Acceleration speed data by vehicle weight
+      * Slalom time by vehicle type and weight